Barcroft–South Fairlington Line: Service changes

 Starting on December 2, 2006, WMATA added Saturday service on the 22A.
-This change brings more service to Ballston and Shirlington in the weekends.
+This change brought more service to Ballston and Shirlington in the weekends.
 In 2008, Shirlington opened the Shirlington Bus Station (or Shirlington Transit Center), making the 22A being one of the bus routes to serve as a transfer point.
 This new bus station discontinued the old intersection bus stop which is located at South Quincy Street and 28th Street South (now Campbell Avenue).

 On June 17, 2012, WMATA added more peak service between the neighborhood of Barcroft and Ballston Station.
-This additional service leads to the reincarnation of route 22B.
-The new 22B runs as a loop around the neighborhood of Barcroft via South George Mason Drive, and ends at the intersection of South Four Mile Run Drive, and Columbia Pike, where the 16Y (Columbia Pike–Farragut Square Line) ends.
+This additional service lead to the reincarnation of route 22B.
+The 22B ran as a loop around the neighborhood of Barcroft via South George Mason Drive, and ended at the intersection of South Four Mile Run Drive, and Columbia Pike, where the former 16Y ended.

-On June 21, 2015, WMATA added Sunday service on the 22A.
+On June 21, 2015, WMATA added Sunday service to the 22A.
 This route evolved from weekday service to daily service.
-Alongside with these changes, the 22 line added more service through the neighborhood of Parkfairfax in Alexandria Virginia, and the Alexandria Campus of Northern Virginia Community College.
+Alongside with these changes, the 22 line added more service through the neighborhood of Parkfairfax in Alexandria, Virginia, and the Alexandria Campus of Northern Virginia Community College.
 By the addition of this service, it led to the elimination of routes 25A, 25C, 25D, & 25E from the Ballston–Bradlee–Pentagon Line.
 The service changes also added more service, by bringing back routes 22C & 22F.
 The 22A reduced service, by operating only on off peak hours and weekends.
 As a result, the 22A route replaced the 25E route.
-The new 22C service follows the same route as the 22A, but only operates during peak hours, and does not serve Parkfairfax.
+The 22C follows the same route as the 22A, but only operated during peak hours, and didn't serve Parkfairfax.
 As a result, the 22C route replaced the 25A route.
-The new 22F route is the only route in the line, where it does not serve north of Fairlington.
-The 22F serves on an hourly peak schedule, morning rush hours to Pentagon Station, and afternoon rush hours to Northern Virginia Community College Alexandria.
-The 22F does not serve Shirlington Station, where the 25D served, nor Parkfairfax.
+The 22F route was the only route in the line, that didn't serve north of Fairlington.
+The 22F served on an hourly peak schedule, morning rush hours to Pentagon Station, and afternoon rush hours to Northern Virginia Community College Alexandria.
+The 22F didn't serve Shirlington Station, where the 25D served, nor Parkfairfax.
 As a result, the 22F replaced the 25C and 25D.